-3.49.
+- 3.49.
 Where oxygenation of the coolant circuit would lead to the release of corrosion products into the coolant, such as in a pressurized water reactor, the design should enable a controlled release of activated corrosion products in the primary circuit while the coolant pumps are still running and the cleanup system is still operational, by deliberate oxygenation of the circuit by chemical means.
-Recommendations on design considerations for cleaning and avoiding corrosion products for start-up and shut down are provided in the Safety Guide SSG-56 [30].

-3.50.
-Consideration should be given to increasing the capacity of the reactor water cleanup system specifically for shutdown, to minimize activated corrosion products in the reactor coolant.

-3.51.
-Further information on chemical control during start-up and shutdown for different reactor types is given in SSG-13 [48].
+Recommendations on design considerations for cleaning and avoiding corrosion products during startup and shutdown are provided in SSG-56 [30]. - 3.50.
+Consideration should be given to increasing the capacity of the reactor water cleanup system specifically for shutdown, to minimize activated corrosion products in the reactor coolant. - 3.51.
+Further information on chemical control during start-up and shutdown for different reactor types is given in SSG-13 [49]. - 3.52.

-3.52.
 Consideration should be given to the maintenance requirements of systems and components at the design stage to minimize such requirements, particularly for those items in high dose rate areas of the plant.